 22 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, 23 gentleness, self-control; against such things there is no law.

 My lesson encouraged Christians to demonstrate the fruit of the Spirit.
 Although the professor didn’t lower my grade, one of my classmates wrote all over my paper.
 She commented that we call them fruit of the Spirit, because the Spirit produces them, not us.

-We aren’t responsible for the fruit.
+We aren’t responsible for the fruit, because they are God’s gifts.
 I knew that God wants us to love (John 13:34-35), to have joy (Phil.
 4:4), and to demonstrate the other fruits too.
 I knew that I was a Christian and the Holy Spirit was with me.
 If we aren’t responsible for the fruit, but Holy Spirit is, why don’t I see more fruit in my life?
 I did and still feel emotions that lead me to act contrary to the Spirit.

 But I am learning that my emotions are “a gauge, not a guide.”
 John Bloom describes the difference better than I could.
 He writes,

 God designed your emotions to be gauges, not guides.
 They’re meant to report to you, not dictate you.
 The pattern of your emotions (not every caffeine-induced or sleep-deprived one!) will give you a reading on where your hope is because they are wired into what you believe and value — and how much.
 That’s why emotions like delight (Psalm 37:4), affection (Romans 12:10), fear (Luke 12:5), anger (Psalm 37:8), joy (Psalm 5:11), etc., are so important in the Bible.
 They reveal what your heart loves, trusts, and fears.